genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   "pseudo"-array (which consists of the median across arrays) and identification of intensity-dependent biases.
-The Y axis of the plot contains the log-ratio intensity of one array to the median array, which is called 'M' while the X axis contains the average log-intensity of both arrays - called 'A'.
+The Y axis of the plot contains the log-ratio intensity of one array to the median array, which is called "M" while the X axis contains the average log-intensity of both arrays - called "A".
 Typically, probe levels are not likely to differ a lot so we expect a MA plot centered on the Y=0 axis from low to high intensities.

 .. image:: images/microarray_qc_MA_plot.png